 Canisius expects its students will be able to use mathematics as they need to in their daily lives.
 The increasingly quantitative nature of our society makes it imperative for students to achieve mathematical competency.
 Development of creative, logical, analytical and critical thinking skills and the enhancement of exploration and self-confidence are equally essential.
 Clear, accurate, precise and orderly work is expected of all students studying mathematics.

 The Canisius mathematics program features Algebra, Geometry, Algebra II and Trigonometry, with Honors options available in each level.
 From there, depending upon ability and interest, students may take Pre-Calculus, Calculus and/or Statistics.
 Canisius offers three Advanced Placement (AP) courses: Calculus AB, Calculus BC, and Statistics.
 Although three years of mathematics are required, students are encouraged to pursue their studies of math for a fourth year.
-A number of students at Canisius take part in the University at Buffalo's Gifted Math Program.
+Students in the past from Canisius have also taken part in the University at Buffalo's Gifted Math Program.

 Extracurricular Activities in Mathematics